Updates

 7.0

 Pikaffects is where Pika’s real identity lives โ€” dramatic preset transformations that produce the kind of content people screenshot and send to each other.
 Pikaswaps replaces elements in existing footage.
 Pikadditions inserts new objects into existing video.
 Pikatwists remaps the entire visual style of a clip, making realistic footage look animated or painted.
-Simple combinations of these four tools can produce things that would take a professional editor hours.
-The results aren’t always clean, but at social-media playback speed and scale, they work often enough to justify the subscription.

 One thing before you reach for Pikatwists on the free plan: a single Pro-mode Pikatwist costs 80 credits.
 That’s your entire free monthly allocation in one clip.
-(Yes, really.)
 Get comfortable on a paid plan first, then explore the expensive stuff.

 Pikaframes โ€” The Feature Nobody Talks About Enough

-Starting image plus ending image โ€” Pika generates the motion between them.
-Works brilliantly when the two frames are visually similar.
-Works badly when they’re dramatically different in composition or lighting.
-The credit cost range goes from 12 credits for a 480p 5-second transition up to 200 credits for a 1080p 25-second one โ€” so think carefully about resolution before hitting generate.
-For product marketers specifically, this feature is worth the price of a trial on its own.
+Credit cost ranges from 12 credits for a 480p 5-second transition up to 200 credits for a 1080p 25-second one โ€” think carefully about resolution before hitting generate.
+For product marketers specifically, this feature alone is worth the price of a trial.

 Pikaformance โ€” Lip Sync